 The reason why this trend in web design will work beautifully with the best tech websites is that it lends elegance and high usability, making them very easy to navigate and keep the focus on.

 To create memorable visual experiences, web design trendsetters use amazing photography and combine it with custom graphics.

 This collage technique opens up many creative possibilities and adds a touch of personality to a brand using it.

 It can lend a special charm to photography that may otherwise be bland on its own.
 It can also enhance the imagery and improve the communication of tech concepts by providing information and other attributes of value.

 It is important to stay on course with your brand consistency when using this trend and match the style of these custom visuals with your brand’s visuals.

-The best tech websites in 2021 will use bold, bright, vibrant and luminous!
+The best tech websites in 2021 use bold, bright, vibrant and luminous color scheme!